mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/General/index.md

 You will get warning message stating you are using the same document root and name for multiple hosts.
 These hosts will appear in red.

 ---

+### Redirect http traffic to https site using MAMP PRO interface

+---

+### Redirecting http traffic to https site using .htaccess file

+---
 <a name="command_line_host"></a>

 ### Create a host using the command line